Shabz-tech/Cybersecurity_Portfolio/1. Windows-Server-2019 -AD-DHCP-IIS-FTP/README.md

 This lab documents my practical experience configuring a Windows Server 2019 environment to provide core network and web services.
 I am doing these labs to showcase my interest in learning new tools to achieve the task.

 I found Windows Server 2019 functions straight forward.
 The challenge started when I wanted to route all traffic via Linux Firewall.
+However, we persevered and finished our tasks.

 The tasks included: